MELDProject/meld_graph/docs/FAQs.md

     ├── trash
 ```

-### **Can I use the MELD Graph pipeline on scans that contains previous resection cavities?**
+### **Can I use the MELD Graph pipeline on scans that contain previous resection cavities?**

 The short answer is no.

 The MELD Graph pipeline has not been trained on scans that contains resection cavities.
 Such scans will likely induce errors in the brain segmentation which will bias the prediction.

-If the patient already had surgery, we recommand to use the scans that were acquired prior this surgery and use those to run in the pipeline
+If the patient already had surgery, we recommand to use the scans that were acquired prior to the surgery and use those to run in the pipeline

 ###  **Can I use the MELD Graph pipeline on scans with other pathologies as well as FCD e.g. tumours?**
 If the other pathology is hippocampal sclerosis (E.g. this is a FCD IIIA), yes you can use MELD Graph.
 However, please note it will not detect the HS as it only analyses the cortex.